mfeemster/keysharp/README.md

 ```

 ###	Removals: ###
-* COM is not implemented yet.
+* COM is only partially implemented.
-* User definable properties are not implemented yet, and `Map` values will not be considered `OwnProps` until future work is done.
 * Threads are not implemented yet.
 * Nested classes are not supported.
+* Nested functions are not supported.
 * `VarSetStrCapacity()` and `ObjGet/SetCapacity()` have been removed because C# manages its own memory internally.
 * `ListLines()` is omitted because C# doesn't support it.
 * `ObjPtr()` is not implemented because objects can be moved by the GC.
 * There is no such thing as dereferencing in C#, so the `*` dereferencing operator is not supported.
 * The `R`, `Dn` or `Tn` parameters in `FormatDateTime()` are not supported, except for 0x80000000 to disallow user overrides.
 	+ If you want to specify a particular format or order, do it in the format argument.
 There is no need or reason to have one argument alter the other.
-	+ [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) is a list of the C# style DateTime formatters which are supported.
+	+ [Here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) is a list of the C# style DateTime formatters which are supported.
 * Static text controls do not send the Windows `API WM_CTLCOLORSTATIC (0x0138)` message to their parent controls like they do in AHK.
 * `IsAlpha()`, `IsUpper()`, `IsLower()` do not accept a locale parameter because all strings are Unicode.
 * Renaming Keysharp.exe to run a specific script by default will not work.